Al McCoy (sportscaster): Radio days and industry recognition (2003–2022)

 On March 2, 2022, he was again honored by the Suns with "Al McCoy Night" in celebration of his 50th Season with the franchise, during a home game against the Portland Trail Blazers.
 Video tributes played in the arena, on Suns television and posted on social media featured messages from NBA commissioner Adam Silver, the Inside the NBA crew, and Steve Nash along with former and current Suns players.
 Longtime Suns TV color-commentator Eddie Johnson shared memories of working together with McCoy in his first years on the job, during the last years of the simulcast.
 And for one brief moment of a segment, the simulcast was brought back to television for the first time in 19-years as Suns TV ran audio of the live radio broadcast accompanied by live video of McCoy at courtside describing the action.
 Not interrupting his radio broadcast and during an untelevised timeout, McCoy was given a standing ovation by screaming fans at the Footprint Center as Suns P.A. announced his name to the sold-out arena.

-The next month, immediately after the Suns set a new franchise record for the regular season on April 5, 2022, Suns player Devin Booker went off to the side, signed his game jersey (writing "To Al, the legend.
-Franchise record!") and presented it to Al McCoy at his longtime courtside (and now former, as of his present removal from this location on October 4, 2022, see next section) broadcast position, as he shook both of McCoy's hands and congratulated him, saying "50th season, baby!
+The next month, immediately after the Suns set a new franchise record for the regular season on April 5, 2022, Suns player Devin Booker went to the side, signed his game jersey (writing "To Al, the legend.
+Franchise record!") and presented it to Al McCoy at his longtime courtside broadcast position (which would end upon his removal from courtside on October 4, 2022), as he shook both of McCoy's hands and congratulated him, saying "50th season, baby!
 Franchise record.
 Love you, man.
 Appreciate you, for real."

 Five days later on April 10, 2022, Mayor of Phoenix Kate Gallego issued an official proclamation declaring the date as "Al McCoy Day" in the city of Phoenix, in honor of his 50th season and "to say thank you for guiding us through so many Suns victories and helping us celebrate with a 'Whammo' or 'SHAZAM!' when we needed it the most."

 On December 17, 2022, he served as the Grand Marshal of the 2022 Fiesta Bowl Parade.